mbcoder/java-runtime-graphics-update/README.md

-# java-gradle-starter-project
+# java-runtime-graphics-update

-Here is a starter project for the ArcGIS Runtime SDK for Java with Gradle.
+This repository contains the code which is explained in the blog post [Creating and updating 1000s of graphics in an ArcGIS Runtime application](https://blogs.esri.com/esri/arcgis/).

+It shows techniques for writing an application which will allow you to efficiently render and update several 1000 graphics many times a second.

 The project includes the Gradle wrapper, so there is no need to install Gradle to run the app.

-The app launches a window displaying a map.
+The app launches a window displaying a map showing a simulated set of vehicle positions.

 ![screenshot](screenshot.png)